YaCnDehfuli/Website_Design/docs/development.md

 Copy `.env.example` to `.env.local` before running database-backed commands.
 Runtime queries use `DATABASE_URL`; Drizzle Kit uses `MIGRATION_DATABASE_URL` so deployments can keep pooled and direct credentials separate.

+If `pnpm dev` reports that another server is already running for this repository, use the existing URL printed in that server's output.
+Stop the existing process with `Ctrl+C` in its original terminal before starting another one.

 ## Available commands